JimDesu/basis-lang/spec.md

 The contract is callee-side and verified at type-checking.
 A callee whose body would write through any reachable access path fails to type-check, regardless of whether that write would be "observable" at any particular call site.
 The discipline is structural; the language does not check for aliasing between the READ parameter and other writeable positions and then conditionally permit the write.
 The forbidding is unconditional: from a READ parameter's perspective, the storage it reaches is read-only.

 The contract operates on **access paths**, not on storage locations (§1.5 standing lens).
-The same storage may be reached at runtime through multiple access paths simultaneously, one of which is READ-rooted and another of which is REFERENCE-rooted; writes through the REFERENCE-rooted path are permitted while writes through the READ-rooted path are forbidden.
+The same storage may be reached at runtime through multiple access paths simultaneously, one of which is READ-rooted and another of which is UPDATE-rooted; writes through the UPDATE-rooted path are permitted while writes through the READ-rooted path are forbidden.
 The language does not detect aliasing; it tracks paths.

 The mechanism is enforced via a flow-sensitive **taint** property on slots and slot-views, propagated jointly with the failure-state lattice (§4.13) and the initialization analysis (§6.14) over the same CFG walk.
 The transfer-function rules: